sebschlicht/bachelor-thesis/roadmap.md

 This does not seem to be the bottleneck here.

 #### HTTP latency
-The benchmark can not be expected to exceed `duration / RTT` requests per second, which is why
+The benchmark can not be expected to exceed `1 / RTT` requests per second, which is why
-10000ms / 5ms = 2000 req/s
+1000ms / 5ms = 200 req/s
 should be the upper limit of performance.

 | Description | req/s |